elit-altum/Weather-App/README.md

 # Weather-App
-Gets weather using Dark Sky API.
+Gets instant weather data using Dark Sky API and the MapBox API.
 Written using Node.js and ES6.
-Calculates coordinates using the MapBox API.

 ### Live Demo
 https://elit-weather-app.herokuapp.com/